hook-lang/hook-docker-image/README.md

 ## What is Hook?

-Hook is a simple, small, cross-platform, dynamically typed scripting language that combines imperative and functional programming.
+Hook is an imperative, cross-platform, dynamically typed scripting language with mutable value semantics.

+**Warning**: Hook is still in its early stages of development and is not production-ready.

 See more about Hook on [GitHub](https://github.com/fabiosvm/hook-lang).